 When jumping, the legs to work on the body equal to the force exerted times the distance over which the force is exerted.
 Since the U-muscle user would be exerting about 10,000 times the force over about the same distance, it would do 10,000 times the work.
 The work done by the muscles becomes kinetic energy.
 As the jumper's body rises, the kinetic energy becomes potential energy.
 Potential energy increases linearly with height, so since the U-muscle user can do 10,000 times as much work, it can jump 10,000 times as high.
 Similarly, it can also jump 10,000 times as far.
 This analysis neglects aerodynamic drag, which would significantly reduce this distance.
 Since very athletic bionts can jump several meters high, a U-muscle user would be able to reach altitudes of tens of kilometres in vacuum under one standard earth gravity.

-Running at high speeds is essentially a series of low jumps, so it can be considered using the same values for jumping, above.
 The kinetic energy of a body is proportional to the square of its velocity, so the running speed will be proportional to the square root of the work per leg stroke.
-Thus, a U-muscle user would run at about 100 times faster than an equivalent biont.
+Thus, a U-muscle user should be able to run at about 100 times faster than an equivalent biont.
 Top human athletes can run at 10 m/s.
-The U-muscle user could thus run at about 1 km/s.
-Again, this neglects aerodynamic drag, but it can be seen that the U-muscle user would be running about as fast as a high power bullet.
+The U-muscle user might be expected to be able to run at about 1 km/s.
+Again, this neglects aerodynamic drag, the mass of the sophont's body and damage to the ground surface, but it can be seen that a fairly light-weight U-muscle user could run at several hundred metres per second, about as fast as a high power bullet.